RDAEFs ... Do You Want to Rise in Your Career, Receive Higher Pay and Increase Your Skills?

 - Perform oral health assessments in school-based, community health project settings under the direction of a dentist, registered dental hygienist, or registered dental hygienist in alternative practice.

 - Cement endodontic master points and accessory points.

 - Take final impressions for tooth-borne removable prosthesis.

 - Place, contour, finish, and adjust all direct restorations.

 - Adjust and cement permanent indirect restorations.

-EFDAA's 318 Hour RDAEF program will be starting again on September 21, 2013 at our training facility in Fullerton, California..
+EFDAA's 318 Hour RDAEF2 program will be starting again on April 8, 2017 at our training facility in Tustin, California.